getodk/collect/docs/CODE-GUIDELINES.md

 ## UI components style guidelines

-Ensure that the added UI components are compatible with both light and dark themes by using theme attributes for coloring the UI components instead of directly using color values (eg. #000000 or R.color.color_name).
+Instead of building custom components, UI should be constructed from standard [Material components](https://material.io/components?platform=android).
+If a custom or platform component is needed, make sure it is compatible with both light and dark themes by using theme attributes for coloring instead of directly using color values (eg. #000000 or R.color.color_name).
 In XML these should come from the Material Theme attributes documented [here](https://material.io/develop/android/theming/color/).
 If you need to set colors in Java code there is a `ThemeUtils` helper class that will let you fetch these attributes.

 ## Custom view guidelines